scs/substrate-api-client/README.md

   - This release contains all the features of our current `master` branch
   - We don't create releases for polkadot bugfix releases unless there are known issues
 - We don't backport features and bugfixes per default.
 If requested we decide on a case by case basis.
 - New releases can contain breaking changes.
-We try to track these and announce them in the release notes.
+These are announced in the release notes.

 ## Alternatives